TalAter/Progressive-UI-KITT/README.md

 Progressive UI KITT makes it easy to add a GUI to progressive web apps.

-## Speech KITT is currently under heavy construction!
+## Progressive UI KITT is currently under heavy construction!

 Feel free to **Star** and **Watch** it, but watch out for falling debris, and a wildly changing API.